-We support more than 1,200 food bank centres in the UK, many of which are based in and run by local churches, and supported by around 28,000 volunteers across the country.
+The Trussell Trust supports more than 1,400 food banks, many of which are based in and run by local churches, and are supported by over 36,000 volunteers across the UK.

+We understand that every person’s struggle with poverty is different and that it takes more than food to end hunger.
+So we bring together the experiences of food banks in our network, and their communities, to challenge the structural issues that lock people in poverty, and campaign for change to end the need for food banks in the UK.
 We are firmly focused on developing approaches that bring local and national teams together in the most effective way in every place we work; and it’s not just about providing food.
 Churches play a very important role on the ground, with each food bank typically supported by around 15 churches in the town or district.
-We are also very grateful for the support of our corporate partners and funders.